Navigating the Rapids: A Guide to Understanding River Classifications

 Ready to Plan Your Rafting Trip?

-If you’re ready to plan your rafting trip, check out the rafting trips offered by Winding Waters Rafting in Oregon and Idaho.
+If you’re ready to plan your rafting trip, check out the Whitewater Rafting trips offered by Winding Waters Rafting in Oregon and Idaho.
 Whether you want a calm float down the river or a more intense ride through the rapids, there’s something for everyone.
+From class 3 rafting and class 4 river rafting to exhilarating class 5 river rafting, we have the right adventure for you.